 The Drop ALT comes in either black or gray, along with a high-profile version.
 As far as switches go, you can get it with Halo Clear, Halo True, Kailh Box White, Kailh Speed Silver, Cherry MX Blue, or Cherry MX Brown switches.
 There is also a barebones version of this board that doesn’t come with any switches or keycaps and costs less, which is great if you were planning on replacing those anyway.

-Drop ALT Mechanical Keyboard — 65% (67 Key) Gaming Keyboard, Hot-Swap Switches, Programmable Macros, RGB LED Backlighting, USB-C, Doubleshot PBT, Aluminum Frame (Barebones)
+DROP ALT Mechanical Keyboard — 65% (67 Key) Gaming Keyboard, Hot-Swap Switches, Programmable Macros, RGB LED Backlighting, USB-C, Doubleshot PBT, Aluminum Frame (Barebones, Gray)

 A premium quality hot-swappable keyboard with great customization.